Nelson Muntz: Relationships with other characters

 In "Loan-a Lisa", Lisa uses $50 to help Nelson fund his bicycle company, which becomes a success.
 When Nelson almost drops out of school to spend more time on the company, Lisa is saddened and attempts to stop him from doing so, but eventually respects his decision after realizing he will not change despite the money used to fund it.
 Nelson eventually decides not to drop out after all and takes Lisa skating to make it up to her.

 Though Nelson is often said to not really have friends aside from his on-and-off relationship with Bart and the others, Nelson sometimes hangs out with his fellow school bullies Jimbo, Dolph, Kearney, and (to a lesser extent) two smaller and younger fraternal twin minions known as the Weasels.
 Though only seen with them occasionally, Nelson is also ironically the leader of the school bullies (possibly by virtue of being the most often seen and most recognizable of the gang).

 In "Sleeping with the Enemy", Moe Szyslak appears briefly during a Muntz family reunion.
-The facial similarities between Moe and the Muntzes are surprisingly quite apparent and Moe's childhood experiences and behaviors are somewhat relatable with Nelson's.
+The facial similarities between Moe and the Muntzes are surprisingly quite apparent and Moe's childhood experiences and behaviour are somewhat relatable with Nelson's.
 Moe briefly appears and claims that he is part of the family and is then shunned off-screen by the Muntzes' confused looks.